andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/eventkit/beginners-guide-to-eventkit-in-swift-requesting-permission.md

 ##### Access denied – Show needs permission view

-When access is _denied_, we need to unveil the &#8220;Needs Permission View&#8221; we created in our Storyboard Scene.
+When access is _denied_, we need to unveil the "Needs Permission View&#8221; we created in our Storyboard Scene.

 Recall that in that view, there's a button to direct the user to the Settings page for our app so that they can easily grant access to the calendar from there.
 That button is wired up to an IBAction.
 Here's an example implementation of that IBAction: